Andrew CrichtonUNIVERSAL FUND MEMBER

 Andrew's Story

 Andrew joined Watsi on November 15th, 2015.
-Six years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation supported Mohamed, an outgoing kid from Kenya, to fund clubfoot repair surgery.
+Seven years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation supported Norlan, a dedicated father from Philippines, to fund surgery to heal his painful condition.

 Impact